 Our Websites, products, and services are not directed to individuals under the age of 18.
 We do not knowingly collect personal information from such individuals.
 If you become aware that a child has provided us with Personal Information, please contact us at firstname.lastname@example.org.
 If we become aware that an individual under the age of 18 has provided us with personal information, we will take steps to delete such information.

 Personal information, including personal information collected in the European Economic Area (“EEA”) or Switzerland, may be transferred, stored, and processed by us and our services providers, partners, and affiliates in the United States and potentially other countries whose data protection laws may be different to the laws of your country, for example to Canada.

-We will not transfer Personal Information originating in the EU or Switzerland to third parties unless such third parties have entered into an agreement in writing with us requiring them to provide at least the same level of privacy protection to your Personal Information as required by the Principles of the EU-US Privacy Shield Framework or the Swiss-US Privacy Shield Framework.
+We will not transfer Personal Information originating in the EU or Switzerland to third parties unless such third parties have entered into an agreement in writing with us requiring them to provide at least the same level of privacy protection to your Personal Information.
 We will only transfer data to our agents, resellers, or third-party service providers (such as accountants, attorneys, consultants, and other service providers) who need the information in order to provide services to or perform activities on behalf of Documate; including in connection with the delivery of services or products, Documate’s management, administration, or legal responsibilities.
 We acknowledge our liability for such data transfers to third parties.